How To Install An Induction Cooktop?

 Induction cooktops have become increasingly popular over the past few years.
 As they provide many benefits compared to traditional gas, electric, and ceramic cooktops, they are becoming more and more affordable.
 Inductive cooktops utilise electromagnetic waves rather than heat to transfer heat to food and liquids.

-This is done using coils underneath the surface of the cooktop, which emit powerful magnetic fields.
+This is done using coils underneath the surface of the cooktop, which emits powerful magnetic fields.
 When these fields create a temperature gradient (a difference between warm and cold), they then cause the molecules of water at a certain distance away to vibrate at a higher rate than those closer to the coil.

 These vibrations then increase the movement of water molecules, causing them to move more rapidly.
 In turn, this causes the liquid inside the pan to boil, thus heating the surrounding area.